cocos/cocos-docs/en/getting-started/first-game-2d/index.md

 As we know, UI elements are always fixed on the screen, so we need a fixed camera to render them.

-In the privous section, the camera of the Canvas has been changed to follow our Player, it is no longer suitbale for UI rendering.
+In the previous section, the camera of the Canvas has been changed to follow our Player, it is no longer suitable for UI rendering.

 Thus, we need to create a new Canvas for UI.